ℙ𝕖𝕡 🙴 ℕ𝕠𝕞

 unstack; print; stack; add "\n"; print; clear;

-The “less” program makes it possible to search for any particular token by name, to watch it being reduced.
+The “less” program (or “more” on ms windows) makes it possible to search for any particular token by name, to watch it being reduced.
 We can also search by input line number.

 watch token reduction and search for a particular reduction with less